narck/fotm/README.md

 $ java -jar target/dependency/jetty-runner.jar <--port number> /target/<war package>.war
 ```

 By default, the app runs at port 8080, so use localhost:8080.
 By specifying --port before the .war package, you can run it at any available port.
+Maven Jetty plugin is also available, so you can use mvn jetty:run as well.

 If you need to test the app, you can register an app @ https://dev.twitter.com/